-For the six months ended June 30, 2021 and 2020, the Company had no individual customers that accounted for greater than 10% of net sales.
+For the nine months ended September 30, 2021 and 2020, the Company had no individual customers that accounted for greater than 10% of net sales.

 The Company purchases its products on credit terms from vendors located primarily in the United States.
-For the six months ended June 30, 2021, the Company's cumulative annual purchase from two vendors exceeded 10% of total purchases.
-For the six months ended June 30, 2020, the Company's cumulative annual purchases from one vendor exceeded 10% of total purchases.
+For both the nine months ended September 30, 2021 and 2020, the Company's cumulative annual purchase from three vendors exceeded 10% of total purchases.
 The majority of products that the Company sells are available through multiple channels.

 The Company has receivables due from vendors related to its advertising and promotional programs and receivables due from business customers with credit terms.
-As of June 30, 2021, none of the Company's receivables from vendors exceeded 10% of net receivables and no receivables from business customers with credit terms exceeded 10% of net receivables.
+As of September 30, 2021, none of the Company's receivables from vendors exceeded 10% of net receivables and no receivables from business customers with credit terms exceeded 10% of net receivables.
 As of December 31, 2020, the Company's receivables from one vendor exceeded 10% of net receivables, and no receivables from business customers with credit terms exceeded 10% of net receivables.